mrdaveanderson/1337-Noms-The-Hacker-Cookbook/entrees/mrdaveanderson_spatchcocked_grilled_turkey/mrdaveanderson_spatchcocked_grilled_turkey.md

 ## Introduction

 This recipe is designed to maximize flavor and minimize prep time.
 There are probably faster or tastier, but imho this is the best bank for your invested minute.
 During the cook phase there is also enough time to make dressing, gravy, and boil/bake potatoes.
 This is loosely based on the cooking methods of Alton Brown's dry brine poultry from "Countdown to T-Day" special as well as some of his tips from his "Right on Q" special.
-This recipe works well on all sizes of turkey (tested from 8lbs to 21lbs, but 14-16lbs is the sweet spot).
+This recipe works well on all sizes of turkey (tested from 8lbs to 21lbs, but 14-16lbs is the sweet spot, pictures are of an 9lb turkey).
 I focused on minimizing the time involved because I like to show up at my parents house at 11:30a, start prep, and be done cooking by 3p.
 The only prep my parents can be trusted to do ahead of time is thaw the turkey in the fridge.
 Apologies ahead of time, my instructions are pretty specific/verbose, but usually thanksgiving is not a time when people enjoy ambiguity in cooking directions.

 ## Prep Instructions